philfoo/petitions/readme.md

  - netid: unique netid
  - lastvote: unix time (millis) of the last vote made by the user
- - petitionid: id of the petition the vote is for
  - remainingVotes: number of votes remaining for the day for the user
  - admin: boolean representing whether the user is an admin